evilsoft/crocks/README.md

 Pass this function a function and it will return you a function that can be called in any form that you require until all arguments have been provided.
 For example if you pass a function: `f : (a, b, c) -> d` you get back a function that can be called in any combination, such as: `f(x, y, z)`, `f(x)(y)(z)`, `f(x, y)(z)`, or even `f(x)(y, z)`.
 This is great for doing partial application on functions for maximum re-usability.

 #### `curryN : Number -> ((a, b, ...) -> z) -> a -> b -> ... -> z`
 When dealing with variable argument functions, there are times when you may want to curry a specific number of arguments.
 Just pass this function the number of arguments you want to curry as well as the function, and it will not call the wrapped function until all arguments have been passed.
 This function will ONLY pass the number of arguments that you specified, any remaining arguments are discarded.
 This is great for limiting the arity of a given function when additional parameters are defaulted or not needed.
-This function will not auto curry functions returning functions like `curry` does, use with `curry` if you need to do some fancy setup for your wrapped function's api.
+This function will not auto curry functions returning functions like `curry` does, use with `curry` if you need to do some fancy setup for your wrapped function's API.

 #### `fanout : (a -> b) -> (a -> c) -> (a -> Pair b c)`
 #### `fanout : Arrow a b -> Arrow a c -> Arrow a (Pair b c)`